carlb4ll/odin-recipes/README.md

 # odin-recipes

-A basic HTML recipe website
+A basic HTML recipe website | No CSS to be used